-1. Hostile operating environment leading to not achieving 16-18 enrolment targets.
+1. Hostile enrolment environment leading to not achieving 16-18 enrolment targets.

-The impact of a combination of reduced 16-19 years public funding, funding bias in favour of schools, grammar-schools expansion, a proliferation of small school sixth forms, the growth of Multi-Academy Trusts, poor/ biased careers guidance in schools, irrecoverable vat for FE institutions (Sixth Form schools and Academies can recover VAT), ESFA funding rule changes and as a rural college, exposure to student transport constitute our principal risk exposure.
-In 2020, the announcement of a new School for South Cheltenham will enable Balcarras School to significantly expand its sixth form from 2023.
-The growth of Great Western Academy in North Swindon, the new Eastern Villages school (and its plan to bring forward the opening of its sixth form to Sept 2022 rather than 2025) offer potential new threats.
+The impact of a combination of reduced 16-19 years public funding, funding bias in favour of schools, grammar-schools expansion, a proliferation of small school sixth forms, the growth of Multi-Academy

+Trusts, poor/ biased careers guidance in schools, irrecoverable VAT for FE institutions (Sixth Form schools and Academies can recover VAT), ESFA funding rule changes and as a rural college, exposure to costs of student transport, constitute our principal risk exposure.
+In 2020, the announcement of a new School for South Cheltenham will enable Balcarras School to expand its sixth form from 2023.